Atemo-C/Scripts/README.md

 ### `Emoji.sh`
 A one-liner that should probably not be a script.
 Opens the [emoji picker](https://github.com/bcongdon/ep) program to select an emoji, waits for `0.1s` for the emoji to properly get copied to the clipboard, then closes the window.

+### `Flatpak_install.sh`
+This adds the Flathub repository for the system and the user and installs the Flatpak packages that I use for the user.

 ### `Hyprpaper.sh`
 Selecting a static wallpaper.
 Uses [Zenity](https://gitlab.gnome.org/GNOME/zenity) for the file picker.